Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Introduction

 for which we have

-where $\displaystyle{\lim_{n\ri \infty} \|\mathcal{R}_{n}\|_{\h}=0}$. \end{thm} The proof of Theorem \ref{thm1} will be obtained by applying appropriate variational techniques.
-Due the nonlocality of $(-\Delta+m^{2})^{s}$, we transform \eqref{P} into a degenerate elliptic equation in a half-space with a nonlinear Neumann boundary condition via a variant of the extension method \cite{CS} (see \cite{CZN1, FF, StingaT}).
-After that, we adapt the penalization approach in \cite{DF}, the so called {\it local mountain pass}, by building a convenient modification of the energy associated to the extended problem in such a way that the corresponding modified energy functional $J_{\e}$ satisfies the assumptions of the mountain pass theorem \cite{AR}, and then we prove that, for $\e>0$ sufficiently small, the trace of the associated mountain pass solution is indeed a solution to the original equation with the stated properties.
+where $\displaystyle{\lim_{n\ri \infty} \|\mathcal{R}_{n}\|_{\h}=0}$. \end{thm} The proof of Theorem \ref{thm1} relies on appropriate variational techniques.
+Since the operator $(-\Delta+m^{2})^{s}$ is nonlocal, we transform \eqref{P} into a degenerate elliptic equation in a half-space with a nonlinear Neumann boundary condition via a variant of the extension method \cite{CS} (see \cite{CZN1, FF, StingaT}).
+Then, we adapt the penalization approach in \cite{DF}, the so-called {\it local mountain pass}, by building a convenient modification of the energy functional associated with the extended problem in such a way that the corresponding modified energy functional $J_{\e}$ satisfies the hypotheses of the mountain pass theorem \cite{AR}, and then we prove that, for $\e>0$ sufficiently small, the trace of the associated mountain pass solution is, indeed, a solution to the original equation with the stated properties.
 The modification of the functional corresponds to a penalization outside $\Lambda$, and this is why no other global assumptions are required.
 With respect to \cite{ADCDS}, it is more difficult to obtain compactness for $J_{\e}$ due to the presence of the critical exponent.
-To overcome this obstacle, we first estimate from above the mountain pass level $c_{\e}$ of $J_{\e}$, by constructing a suitable cut-off function; see Lemma \ref{UPPERB}.
+To overcome this obstacle, we first estimate from above the mountain pass level $c_{\e}$ of $J_{\e}$, by constructing a suitable cut-off function.
 Roughly speaking, we choose a function, appropriately rescaled, of the type $v_{\p}(x, y)=\vartheta(m y) \phi(x, y) w_{\p}(x, y)$, with $\p>0$, where $\vartheta$ is expressed via the Bessel function $K_{s}$, $\phi$ is a smooth cut-off function, and $w_{\p}$ is the $s$-harmonic extension of the extremal function $u_{\p}$ for the fractional Sobolev inequality (see \cite{CT}), in such a way that the control of the quadratic term

-is, in some sense, reduced to the control of the term
+is, in some sense, reduced to the control of the term: